RIP EmuParadise, a haven for retro gamers for almost two decades

 The site explained the bad news in a post today, acknowledging the reality that the world of retro gaming has changed irrevocably and a site like EmuParadise simply can’t continue to exist even semi-legally.
 So they’re removing all ROM downloads.

-For those not familiar with this scene, emulators let you play games from classic consoles that might otherwise be difficult, expensive, or even impossible to find in the wild.
-ROMs, which contain the actual game data (and are often remarkably small – NES games are smaller than the image above), are questionably legal and have existed in a sort of grey area for years.
+For those not familiar with this scene, emulators let you play games from classic consoles that might otherwise be difficult, expensive or even impossible to find in the wild.
+ROMs, which contain the actual game data (and are often remarkably small — NES games are smaller than the image above), are questionably legal and have existed in a sort of grey area for years.
 But there’s no question that this software has been invaluable to gamers.

 “I started EmuParadise 18 years ago because I never got to play many of these amazing retro games while growing up in India and I wanted other people to be able to experience them,” wrote the site’s founder, MasJ.
 “Through the years I’ve worked tirelessly with the rest of the EmuParadise team to ensure that everyone could get their fix of retro gaming.
 We’ve received thousands of emails from people telling us how happy they’ve been to rediscover and even share their childhood with the next generations in their families.”